zcash/zips/draft-nuttycom-funding-allocation.rst

 This ZIP proposes several options for the allocation of a percentage of the Zcash block subsidy, post-November 2024 halving, to an in-protocol "lockbox."
-Currently, 80% of the block subsidy goes to miners, while 20% is distributed among the Major Grants Fund (ZCG), Electric Coin Company (ECC), and the Zcash Foundation (ZF).
-If no changes are made, this 20% dev fund will expire, resulting in the entire block subsidy going to miners, leaving no block-subsidy funds for essential protocol development, security, marketing, or legal expenses.
+The "lockbox" will be a separate pool of issued funds tracked by the protocol, as described in ZIP <TBD>: Lockbox for Decentralized Grants Allocation [#zip-lockbox-funding-streams]_.
+No disbursement mechanism is currently defined for this "lockbox"; the Zcash community will need to decide upon and specify a suitable decentralized mechanism for permitting withdrawals from this lockbox in a future ZIP in order to make these funds available for funding grants to ecosystem participants.

 The proposed lockbox addresses significant issues observed with [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of